crisnguyendev/swiftui-clean-architecture/README.md

    - Register at the Spoonacular API page to obtain your API key.
    - Store your API key securely in a configuration file (e.g., `Secrets.plist`) or via environment variables.
 2. **Data Layer Integration:**
-   - The repository combines remote API calls with local caching to ensure data is available offline and updated in real-time when online.
+   - For the **Search Recipe** feature, the repository combines remote API calls with local caching to ensure recipe data is available offline.
+   - The **Search Menu** feature relies solely on remote API calls with pagination support.

 ---